enkelprifti98/metal-isometric-xepa/README.md

-# NOTE: This project isn't working.
+# NOTE: This project is no longer working.
 Please use the ubuntu based [alternative](https://github.com/enkelprifti98/metal-isometric-xepa-ubuntu) instead.

 # metal-isometric-xepa